 Preparing your environment using Conda

-Save the following as a file called macro_access.yml
+Save this as a file called macro_access.yml

 and then create a new conda environment using conda env create -f macro_access.yml